Vikram Batra: Capture of Point 5140

-Joshi decided to attack Point 5140 with Bravo Company, under the command of Lieutenant Sanjeev Singh Jamwal, and Delta Company, under the command of Lieutenant Vikram Batra, from two sides; East and South.
-At the Hump Complex, the two officers, Jamwal and Batra, received their briefing about the mission from Joshi.
-During the briefing, Jamwal chose the words "Oh!
-Yeah, yeah, yeah!" to be the success signal for his company whilst Batra chose the words "Yeh Dil Mange More!"
+On 18 June, the battalion carried out a detailed reconnaissance of Point 5140.
+Vikram Batra was put in charge of the delta company of the battalion.
+During the briefing, Vikram chose the words "Yeh Dil Mange More!"
 (This heart wants more! — from a popular advertising slogan of Pepsi) as his success signal for his company.
 D-Day was set for 19 June, and H-Hour at 20:30.

 Under the cover of artillery fire, the two assault companies began climbing Point 5140 after midnight on 20 June.
 The artillery at Hump Complex had already begun its preparatory bombardment of Point 5140.
-As planned, the artillery guns would stop firing when the troops were 200 metres short of the objective.
+The artillery guns stopped firing when the companies were 100 metres from their target.